-- determines the particular frequencies, locations, operating power, interference standards and other technical parameters of radio broadcast stations; - issues, renews, revokes and modifies radio broadcast station licenses; - imposes annual regulatory fees and application processing fees to recover its administrative costs; - establishes technical requirements for certain transmitting equipment to restrict harmful emissions; - adopts and implements regulations and policies that affect the ownership, operation, program content and employment and business practices of radio broadcast stations; and - has the power to impose penalties, including monetary forfeitures, for violations of its rules and the Communications Act.
+- determines the particular frequencies, locations, operating power, interference standards and other technical parameters of radio broadcast stations; - · issues, renews, revokes and modifies radio broadcast station licenses; - · imposes annual regulatory fees and application processing fees to recover its administrative costs; - · establishes technical requirements for certain transmitting equipment to restrict harmful emissions; - adopts and implements regulations and policies that affect the ownership, operation, program content and employment and business practices of radio broadcast stations; and - has the power to impose penalties, including monetary forfeitures, for violations of its rules and the Communications Act.

 The Communications Act prohibits the assignment of an FCC license, or transfer of control of an FCC licensee, without the prior approval of the FCC.
 In determining whether to grant or renew a radio broadcast license or consent to assignment or transfer of a license, the FCC considers a number of factors, including restrictions on foreign ownership, compliance with FCC media ownership limits and other FCC rules, the licensee (or proposed licensee) and compliance with the Anti-Drug Abuse Act of 1988.
-A licensee's failure to comply with the requirements of the Communications Act or FCC rules and policies may result in the imposition of sanctions, including admonishment, fines, the grant of a license renewal of less than a full eight-year term or with conditions, denial of a license renewal application, the revocation of an FCC license and/or the denial of FCC consent to acquire additional broadcast properties.
+A licensee's failure to comply with the requirements of the Communications Act or FCC rules and policies may result in the imposition of sanctions, including admonishment, fines, the grant of a license renewal of less than a full eight-year term or with conditional broadcast properties.